Kkknight-12/ms/README.md

 ### `git checkout -b branchName`

-## command to see all the branches
+## Command to see all the branches

 ### `git branch -a`